People around the world celebrate Earth Day, opens a new window every year on April 22. But every day is Earth Day at

 Here are some easy ways the library can help you take part in the celebration of our planet!

 Learn about energy conservation.
 Did you know the library has many resources you can borrow to help you learn more about energy efficiency?

 - Nokero Solar Lightbulb: Check out this solar lightbulb and find out where you can fit portable solar lighting into your life.
 You can use it for reading, camping, socializing and more.

 Plant.
 Plant in your yard or create a balcony garden.
 It's fun and good for the environment!

 - Plant a tree with help from Planting Your Trees and Shrubs.
 Find out what trees are perfect for the Front Range with this post, opens a new window from your neighborhood garden center.

-- Plant flowers and vegetables with help from The Colorado Gardener's Companion or for tiny spaces, check out The Postage Stamp Vegetable Garden.
+- Plant flowers and vegetables with help from Plant Grow Harvest Repeat or for tiny spaces, check out The Postage Stamp Vegetable Garden.

 Compost/Recycle/Reuse.
 Composting and recycling are pretty easy whether you want to use a curbside compost service or start your own compost bin in your backyard.